CREDENTIALS AND LICENSURE

 - Oregon (Licensed Art Therapist and Licensed Certified Art Therapist)

-States that regulate art therapy under another professional license are:
+States that regulate art therapy under another professional license:

 - Texas (Licensed Professional Counselor with Specialty Designation in Art Therapy)